TBeijen/tbnl-hugo/content/post/2022-02-07-eks-ips-secondary-cidr-private-natgw.md

 Looking at the trace, and at the NAT gateways that exist, we can see that traffic passes the private _and_ the NAT gateway.

-{{< figure src="/img/eks_private_ips_natgws.png" title="NAT gateways that exist" >}}
+{{< figure src="/img/eks_private_ips_natgws.png" title="NAT gateways that exist in the VPC" >}}

-A careful observer might have noticed the green line in the traffic diagram bypasses the private NAT gateway.
+A careful observer might have noticed the green line in the traffic diagram bypassing the private NAT gateway.
 To accomplish this one needs to adjust the routing table by _only_ directing private network traffic to the private NAT gateway:

 ```
 10.150.40.0/21  local